u-aaa/Vilnius-Apartment-Predictions/README.md

 * Nearest stop
 * Nearest public transport stop

-The scraper has 3 methods:
-* scrape - Loops through webpages and scrapes data off the [aruodas.lt](https://en.aruodas.lt/) website.
+The scraper methods: Loops through webpages and scrapes data off the [aruodas.lt](https://en.aruodas.lt/) website.
+The method has 4 parameters:
+* no_room: this is used if only one type of apartment.
+FOr example, to search for only 2-room apartments
+* room_min: this parameter is used to specify the minimum number of rooms to be included in the search results.
+* room_max: this parameter is used to specify the maximum number of rooms to be included in the search results.
-* to_csv - Used to save the dataframe to csv
+* num_houses: this parameter is used to indicate the number of apartments to be scraped.
-* scrape_to_csv - Used to scrape and save the data to csv

 ### Usage
 To use the scaper, pip install the package.